-Spring Semesters Only: Credit Hrs EMSP 1261 Clinical EMT/Technician - Advanced 2 EMSP 1356 Patient Assessment and Airway Management 3 EMSP 1338 Introduction to Advanced Practice 3 EMSP 2306 Emergency Pharmacology 3 Total Hours 11
+Spring Semesters Only: CREDIT HRS EMSP 1261 Clinical EMT/Technician - Advanced 2 EMSP 1356 Patient Assessment and Airway Management 3 EMSP 1338 Introduction to Advanced Practice 3 EMSP 2306 Emergency Pharmacology 3 EMSP 2160 Clinical EMT/Technician Paramedic I 1

+Total Hours

 Upon successful completion (with a grade of "C" or higher) of the spring EMSP courses, the student is eligible to continue to the Paramedic Certificate courses at Angelina College.
 The student must have successfully completed the EMSP - Basic program.
+The student must be Texas State certified as an EMT to complete this semester.
+Courses must be taken concurrently.